 The science fiction convention circuit, which grew significantly through the 1980s and 1990s, gave Bob May a venue where his contribution to Lost in Space was recognized directly.
 Fans who had grown up watching the show — and who knew, by then, who had been inside the suit — came to meet him.

 May was by all accounts a warm and generous presence at these events.
 He understood what the B9 robot had meant to a generation of science fiction fans, and he engaged with that connection genuinely.
-The B9 builder community, many of whom had dedicated years to replicating the robot he had operated, held May in particular regard — he represented the physical reality of the prop that they were working to recreate.
+The B9 Robot Builders Club, many of whose members had dedicated years to replicating the robot he had operated, held May in particular regard — he represented the physical reality of the prop that they were working to recreate.

 The Builder’s Perspective